 The Development section prioritises bids for funding and subsequently manages the annual Children's Services capital programme in addition to administering Devolved Formula Capital (DFC).
 Officers manage authority funded capital projects whilst approving and providing guidance to schools on self managed schemes.

-The management of Private Finance Initiative (PFI) contracts, including facilities maintenance, in six secondary schools is the responsibility of the section.
+The management of Private Finance Initiative (PFI) contracts, including facilities maintenance (FM) in six secondary schools is the responsibility of the section.